favonia/cloudflare-ddns/README.markdown

 💡 The setting `no-new-privileges:true` provides additional protection, especially when you run the container as a non-root user.
 (The program itself will also attempt to drop the root privilege and all capacities.)

-💡 The setting `PROXIED=true` instructs CloudFlare to cache webpages and hide your actual IP addresses.
-If you wish to bypass that, simply remove `PROXIED=true`.
+💡 The setting `PROXIED=true` instructs CloudFlare to cache webpages on your machine and hide your actual IP addresses.
+If you wish to bypass that and expose your actual IP addresses, simply remove `PROXIED=true`.
 (The default value of `PROXIED` is `false`.)

 💡 There is no need to use automatic restart (_e.g.,_ `restart: unless-stopped`) because the tool exits only when non-recoverable errors happen or when you manually stop it.